Peripherally Inserted Central Catheter (PICC): Care Instructions

 A peripherally inserted central catheter (PICC) is a thin, flexible tube that's used to give medicine, blood products, nutrients, or fluids.
 One end is put through the skin into a vein in the arm and moved into a large vein near your heart.
 The other end stays outside your body.
 It is a type of central vascular access device, or central line.
 You may have it for weeks or months.

 A PICC can be more comfortable for you because medicines and other fluids go directly into the catheter.
-So you will not be stuck with a needle every time.
-A PICC may be used to draw blood for tests only if another vein, such as in the hand or arm, can't be used.
-The end of the PICC sometimes has two or three openings so that you can get more than one type of fluid or medicine at a time.
+So you won't be poked with a needle every time.
+A PICC also can be used to do blood tests.

 After the procedure, the site may be sore for a day or two.
 You may have a large bandage or other covering to help keep the PICC clean and in place.